-Future Impacts of Accounting Pronouncements-The District has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; effective for the year ending June 30, 2022, and No. 91, Conduit Debt Obligations; No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; and No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending June 30, 2023.
-The District is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 89, 91, 94, and 96 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The District has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; No. 96, Subscription-Based Information Technology Arrangements; and a portion of No. 99, Omnibus 2022, effective for the year ending June 30, 2023, and the remainder of No. 99, Omnibus 2022; and No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, effective for the year ending June 30, 2024, and No. 101, Compensated Absences, effective for the year ending June 30, 2025.
+The District is, therefore, unable to disclose the impact that adopting GASB Statements No. 94, 96, 99, 100, and 101 will have on its financial position and results of operations when such statements are adopted.

-Deficit Fund Balance-The Capital Projects Fund reports a deficit fund balance of \$402,182 at June 30, 2021.
+Deficit Fund Balance-The Capital Projects Fund reports a deficit fund balance of \$1,319,622 at June 30, 2022.
 The deficit exists because the District issued bond anticipation notes ("BAN"), which do not qualify for treatment as a long-term liability.
-Accordingly, the BAN is reported as a fund liability in the Capital Projects Fund (rather than an inflow on the statement of revenues, expenditures, and changes in fund balances).
+Accordingly, the BAN is reported as a fund liability in the Capital Projects Fund (rather than an other financing source on the statement of revenues, expenditures, and changes in fund balances).
 This deficit will be eliminated as resources are obtained (e.g., from revenues, long-term debt issuances, and transfers in) to make the scheduled debt service principal and interest payments on the BAN.

-2. RESTATEMENT OF FUND BALANCE AND NET POSITION
+2. RESTATEMENT OF NET POSITION